-- Explore the endless archeological treasures of Petra, Jordan's famous "lost city."
+- Explore the archeological treasures of Petra, Jordan's "Lost City."

-- Learn to recreate traditional Jordanian dishes in a cooking class led by locals.
+- Recreate traditional Jordanian dishes in a cooking class led by locals.

-- Spend a half-day swimming and lounging on the shores of the Dead Sea.
+- Swim and lounge on the shores of the famously salty Dead Sea.

 Day 1: Queen Alia International Airport + Petra